-(i) Collection of scientific information from each bottom fishing vessel operating in the western part of the Convention Area.
+- (i) Collection of scientific information from each bottom fishing vessel operating in the western part of the Convention Area. - (a) Catch and effort data - (b) Related information such as time, location, depth, temperature, etc. - (ii) As appropriate, the collection of information from research vessels operating in the western part of the Convention Area. - (a) Physical, chemical, biological, oceanographic, meteorological, etc. - (b) Ecosystem surveys. - (c) Seabed mapping (e.g. multibeam or other echosounder); seafloor images by drop camera, remotely operated underwater vehicle (ROV) and/or autonomous underwater vehicle (AUV).

-- (a) Catch and effort data - (b) Related information such as time, location, depth, temperature, etc. - (ii) As appropriate the collection of information from research vessels operating in the western part of the Convention Area. - (a) Physical, chemical, biological, oceanographic, meteorological, etc. - (b) Ecosystem surveys. - (iii) Collection of observer data
+(iii) Collection of observer data